ksp7273/Predict-Brain-Tumor-CNN/README.md

+# Medical Image Segmentation with CNN
+**Problem**: Segment tumors in MRI scans to assist radiologists in diagnosis

 Collecting workspace informationHere’s a step-by-step explanation of how your notebook brain_tumor_segmentation_unet.ipynb works for brain tumor classification using a CNN:

 ---